jameswestgate/extendify/readme.md

 Super lightweight namespacing, object creation and type handling.
-Extendify will always be a minimal library, surprisingly functional, but lean and mean.
-We pledge never to exceed 1k minified and gzipped.
-Supports IE8+ and all modern browsers.
+Extendify's goal is to be lean and mean but surprisingly functional.Supports IE8+ and all modern browsers.

 **Getting Started**